sturlaan/pop_sim/README.md

-# Motivation

-Build and implement a micro simulation model which can be used to project the population growth on municipality level for Norway.
+# A dynamic spatial microsimulation model for population projections

+This project documents a dynamic spatial microsimulation model for regional population projections.
+This model is developed by researchers at Statistics Norway for research purposes.
+The model is set up for projecting the population size and composition of Norwegian municipalities, but can easily be adapted for other geographies.

 # Model

 ## Indiviudal and Population

-The underlying model is a dynamic discrete time micro simulation model that simulate individuals life events.
-It in principal can track individuals characteristics, including both demographic and geographical, over their life span.
+The underlying spatial dynamic discrete-time microsimulation model simulates individual demographic events.
+The demographic and geographical characteristics of each individual are tracked over their life span.

 In our current model, the unit of simulation in individual.
 Household formation and dissolution are not modeled.

 The population is represented by a collection of individuals.
 The